Courtesy of Silver Dollar City Attractions

 The Shepherd of the Hills Outdoor Theatre , another AAA GEM, presents a re-enactment of “The Shepherd of the Hills” under the stars in a large oval amphitheater.
 The story of hero and heroine Young Matt and Samantha “Sammy” Lane, villain Wash Gibbs and the mysterious figure who arrives in the Ozark town of Mutton Hollow combines drama, romance, music and action scenes, including a horse stampede and a cabin fire.
 The outdoor setting is a big plus, lending an appropriate natural backdrop as twilight deepens to darkness, lightning bugs appear and the sound of chirping crickets fills the air.

 Relive the days of riverboat travel aboard the Showboat Branson Belle , a paddlewheeler docked at Table Rock Lake.
 Explore the decks of this meticulously restored vessel or simply sit back and enjoy the lake's blue waters, set against a backdrop of lush green hills.
-It wouldn't be Branson without a show, of course, and the Belle offers “Celebrate,” a magic, dance, comedy and musical extravaganza.
+It wouldn't be Branson without a show, of course, and the Belle offers a range of entertaining options from southern gospel music to “Celebrate,” a magic, dance, comedy and musical extravaganza.

 For a more extensive tour that gets you out of Branson proper, hop on the Branson Scenic Railway .
 The depot is conveniently located downtown at the foot of Main Street.
 The shiny red and silver train rolls through delightfully scenic Ozark foothills country—across valleys, through thick woodland and over elevated trestles bridging deep ravines—all viewed from the comfort of a domed observation car.
 For a special treat have an elegant four-course, candlelit dinner aboard the train, just as well-to-do rail passengers did in the early 20th century.